JBBrian/Classic-Car-Sales/README.md

 # SUMMARY
 I searched around the internet for a database I could analyze that simulates real world professional sales work analysis and a product I'm familiar with.
 This sample company specializes in selling classic car model toys.
 They have multiple employees and offices around the globe.
-This data encompasses 2+ years of companys performance.
+This data encompasses 2+ years of company performance.

 # OVERVIEW
+I ran the database creation script in MySQL and briefly explored the data in order to familiarize myself with the tables and contents I would be working with.
+To begin my analysis I drafted up some research questions and set out to create some queries to analyze the data.
+After querying the data for my answers, I then created a dashboard to help digest the data.

 # RESEARCH QUESTIONS